shahad-hassan19/arttech-online-education/README.md

   - **Videos** are hosted on **Mux** for smooth streaming.
   - **Files and assets** are handled via **UploadThing** for secure and efficient uploads.
 - Courses and their chapters can be **updated anytime**, keeping the content fresh and relevant.

 ---
-Awesome — auto-generated certificates with personalized details are a **great finishing touch** for any LMS.
-Here's how I’ll write it:

----

 ### 📄 Certificate Generation